By Ron Patterson

 Let’s get to the meat of the matter.
 There are two kinds of determinism, there is biological determinism and there is environmental determinism.
 Simply put, biological determinism means your genetic makeup that was determined at conception and environmental determinism means everything that has happened to you since.
 Your heredity and your environment are who, or what, you are and that is absolutely all you are.

-I do not wish to debate the weight of genes over environment or vise versa.
+I do not wish to debate the weight of genes over environment or vice versa.
 I only wish here to point out that determinism, without a qualifier, implies the sum total of both your heredity and environment And, I might add, it implies absolutely nothing else.
 That is enough however because there is nothing else to add.

 Now one could argue with this point.
 One might say, “No, there is something else, something other than genes or environment.
 But what would this something be, what would it look like and what properties would it contain?
 Robert Wright in “The Moral Animal” put it this way: